percona/pmm/docs/setting-up/client/index.md

 ## Configure and add services {: #configure-add-services }

-You should continue by adding services with `pmm-admin add` according to the service type.
+You should continue by adding services according to the service type.

 - [MySQL and variants (Percona Server for MySQL, Percona XtraDB Cluster, MariaDB)](mysql.md)
 - [MongoDB](mongodb.md)